Step 5: Observability¶

 ):

-- Span attributes: Controller name and method name for filtering
+- Span attributes: Service/use-case and method names for filtering

 Step 6: Health Check Endpoint¶